Memories of the Phuket Tsunami

 So, without really thinking about it, I started to document the island’s reconstruction and share it with the world during the following weeks.
 Fox News was showing the devastation; I was sharing the rebuilding.
 My photos contributed to the revival, and I want to believe they counted for something.
 It was the opposite of dark documentation.
 What I witnessed was unexpected; I saw how great the human spirit could be: In extreme situations, ordinary people can do extraordinary things.

 Living in Patong, I was in the middle of it, but thankfully just far enough from where the water stopped.
 And like everyone, we ran to the hills.
-Seen from up there, no one could apprehend the span of the event, and only in the following days we all started to assimilate the sheer size of the devastation.
-I’m not going to go through it, everyone knows, and millions of photos did prove it.
-News and reporters were always looking for the devastated areas to stand in front of, and everyone was mad at them for that.
-When I thought of it years after, we could say that maybe they did their part and unexpectedly moved the world.
+Seen from up there, no one could apprehend the span of the event, and only in the following days did we all start to assimilate the sheer size of the devastation.
+I’m not going to go through it; everyone knows, and millions of photos have proved it.
+News reporters were always looking for the devastated areas to stand in front of, and everyone was mad at them for that.
+When I thought of it years later, we could say that maybe they did their part and unexpectedly moved the world.

 I chose another path: I walked through the ruins and the wrecks every day, and wherever I saw life coming back, I shared it on my photo blog.
 Comments of support flowed to such an extent that I was busy night and day posting each of them on my site.
 The more I posted, the more I received, until one day, a French TV crew knocked on my door and asked to follow me for a few days.
 I said yes, it’s hard to refuse such honour, but soon I realised that I didn’t like the idea of doing this.
 Nothing was wrong; they were nice guys.
 It was just ‘not me’.
 I never saw that documentary.